tocco/tocco-docs/devops/internal_servers/edge.rst

       * choose **Browse my computer for updated driver software**

       * Select the drive with the driver in it.
-It will scan the drive an automatically recognize the driver and install it.
+It will scan the drive and automatically recognize the driver and install it.

       * After installing the driver you probably have to reboot the VM.